 • advanced product filtering

 • Customer loyalty programs can cost between £10,000 and £50,000.
-Licensing for platforms like Sitecore can require substantial yearly fees, often reaching tens to hundreds of thousands of pounds.
+Licensing for platforms like Sitecore can require substantial annual fees, often ranging from tens to hundreds of thousands of pounds.

 Monthly and Ongoing Costs

-Building a website is just the beginning; ongoing costs are essential for maintaining and operating it effectively.
+Building a website is just the beginning; ongoing website costs are a significant consideration for many businesses.
 These costs include web hosting, domain registration, and regular maintenance.
 Hosting fees typically range from £120 to £300 annually, depending on the quality and type of hosting service you choose.

-Ongoing maintenance and support are crucial to ensure your website remains functional, secure, and up-to-date.
-Essential ongoing costs also include domain name renewal and content updates, as well as maintaining basic functionality.
+Ongoing maintenance and support are crucial to ensure your website remains functional, secure, and up to date.
+Essential ongoing costs also include domain name renewal, content updates, and maintaining basic functionality.
 It’s vital to budget for these recurring expenses to avoid unexpected financial strain and ensure the long-term success of your website.

 Web Hosting Costs

 Web hosting is a critical ongoing expense for any website.
-There are various types of hosting services available, including a hosting provider for shared hosting: the most affordable option, typically ranging from £3 to £12 per month; VPS (Virtual Private Server): generally falls between £17 to £50 per month; dedicated hosting: can cost between £60 and several hundred pounds per month; cloud hosting: can vary from £5 to £200+ monthly.
+There are various types of hosting services available, including a hosting provider for shared hosting: the most affordable option, typically ranging from £3 to £12 per month (or $5–$50 per month); VPS (Virtual Private Server): generally falls between £17 to £50 per month; dedicated hosting: can cost between £60 and several hundred pounds per month (or $30–$500+ per month for managed or dedicated hosting); cloud hosting: can vary from £5 to £200+ monthly.

-The expected annual cost for quality web hosting in the UK generally falls between £120 and £300.
-Factors influencing these costs include the hosting service tier, provider selection, resource demands, and any supplementary features you may need.
+The expected annual cost of quality web hosting in the UK generally ranges from £120 to £300.
+Factors influencing these costs include the hosting service tier, provider selection, resource demands, site speed, and any supplementary features you may need.
 Knowing these options and their costs helps in choosing the right hosting solution for your website.

 Domain Registration